 ocean strata and air converge at rore—

-the dew-roar ignition where sea and sky angle city.
+the dew-roar ignition as sea and sky angle into city.

-spilling to film, fill, and frame connections set to QR wind,
+spilling to film, fill, and frame the QR wind,

 ◯